facebook

 “I am the resurrection and the life.
 Those who believe in me, even though they die, will live, and everyone who lives and believes in me will never die.
 Do you believe this?” – John 11:25-26 (NRSV)

 Reflection: Jesus not only promises eternal life but also positions Himself as its source, the one and only way.
-This assurance is crucial during times of loss, offering a solid foundation of hope and a powerful reminder of the life that surpasses even death.
+This assurance offers a solid foundation of hope and a powerful reminder of the life that surpasses even death.

 Hebrews 9:27-28